kirixvelu/project-108/src/blog/article-7.md

 ---
-title: "The Campaign for Socialism and Democracy in NDP"
+title: "Campaign for Socialism and Democracy in NDP"
 description: Exceptionally weak NDP policy and leadership account for failure of New Democratic Party
 date: 2022-06-30
 category: "politics"